SolangeHarmoniePICARD/doc_wsl2-debian-en/README.md

 ![Successful installation](screenshots/3.png)

 - Reboot the system (system updates will occur during shutdown and reboot: it's normal!).

 ![Successful installation](screenshots/4.png)

+> This step is only necessary the first time you install a Linux distribution with WSL2.
+If you make a new installation, you will not need to reboot.

 ### Set up Debian